 The padded whip was introduced in August 2009 as part of the new whip rules.
 As the name suggests, the new whips are padded where previously there was just a strip of leather.
 Though it could be argued that the padding does provide a cushioning effect, the severity of the force used by the jockey is the most important factor in causing pain.

 In many cases, it is not just the padded portion of the whip that makes contact but also the shaft.
+Even the padded portion of the whip has a stitched edge that forms a hard edge that can be used to make impact on the horse and potentially cause as much pain as a non-padded whip.

 The new whip rules have been relaxed several times since they were implemented in Aug 2009.
 This was primarily as a result of pressure from the Australian Jockey’s Association (AJA) who maintained jockeys needed to use the whip to control the horse.In short, jockeys are permitted to whip a horse in the last 100 metres at their own discretion.
 They are not allowed to raise their whip hand above their shoulder and cannot whip a horse in consecutive strides before the 100 metre mark.